ZhuYanzhen1/miniFOC/README.md

 ### Getting Started

 Please refer to the [wiki page](https://github.com/ZhuYanzhen1/miniFOC/wiki) of this project for getting started.<br>
-We also provide the [domestic image](https://gitee.com/zhuyanzhen1/mini-foc) address.
+We also provide the [domestic image](https://gitee.com/zhuyanzhen1/mini-foc) address.<br>
+**Note:** Since the main development and deployment are carried out on Github, Gitee is only used as a domestic mirror warehouse to store the code, and there will be problems such as wiki and issue that are not updated in time.
+You can visit the Github source repository [here](https://github.com/ZhuYanzhen1/miniFOC).

 ***